isomerpages/moe-victoriajc/_admissions/Joint Admissions Exercise (JAE).md

 * It is the applicant’s responsibility to provide accurate and complete information in the online application.

 Start your JAE Appeal application [here](https://portal.vjc.edu.sg/0/appeal.html).
-<br>The link will only be functional from 2 February 2023, Thursday, 10 am.
+<br>The link will only be functional from 2 February 2023 (Thursday), 10 am.
 No hardcopy submission of documents is required.
 We will get in touch if we require a hardcopy of your documents for verification.

-All students must report to their posted JC or MI on **03 February 2023, Friday**.
+All students must report to their posted JC or MI on **03 February 2023 (Friday)**.
 You are expected to report to your posted school even if you have submitted, or plan to submit, an appeal application.

 <u>Results of Appeal</u><br>
-All applicants will be informed of the outcome of their applications via email latest by **8 February 2023, (Wednesday), 6.00 pm**.
+All applicants will be informed of the outcome of their applications via email latest by **8 February 2023 (Wednesday), 6.00 pm**.

+The decision of the college is final.

 If you have any further query, you may email us at [victoria_jc@moe.edu.sg](mailto:victoria_jc@moe.edu.sg), or call our General Office at 64485011.